gseamans/cleaningdataWeek4/README.md

  - Uses description activity names to name the activities in the data set
  - Appropriately labels the data set with descriptive variable names
- - From the data set in step4, creates a second, independent tidy data set with the average of each variable fro each activity and each subject.
+ - From the data set in step4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Files and Directories

+ - run_analysis.R contains the script that was used to create the combined and tidy datasets
+ - tidyTable.csv contains the tidy data table, in csv format, that was created
+ - CodeBook.md contains additional information on the data and methods used for transformation